-If you are a for-profit business requesting over \$25,000 in grant funds, you must include:
+If you are a for-profit business requesting over \$50,000 in grant funds, you must include:

-- Current financial statements - Certification that your business is not under bankruptcy proceedings - Disclosure of any liens on assets - Your most recent federal and state tax returns - If you have not been in business long enough to have returns, you must demonstrate appropriate internal financial controls
+- Current financial statements - Certification your business is not under bankruptcy proceedings - Disclosure of any liens on assets - Your most recent federal and state tax returns - If you have not been in business long enough to have tax returns, you must demonstrate appropriate internal financial controls

-2. One of these, based on the entity type:
+3. One of these, based on your entity type:

-- IRS determination letter recognizing an organization described in Internal Revenue Code, section 501(c), and exempt from tax under I.R.C., section 501(c) - Letter of academic accreditation for college, university, or other institution of higher learning

-• Letter submitted by agency or government head on its official stationery indicating it is a government entity
+- IRS determination letter recognizing an organization described in Internal Revenue Code, section 501(c), and exempt from tax under I.R.C., section 501(c) - Letter of academic accreditation for college, university, or other institution of higher learning - Letter submitted by agency or government head on its official stationery indicating it is a government entity

 Group Exemption Ruling.
 The IRS sometimes recognizes a group of organizations as tax-exempt if they are affiliated with a central organization.
-If your organization operates under a Group Exemption Ruling, you must provide both of these:
+If your organization operates under a Group Exemption Ruling, you must provide a copy of both:

-- A copy of the group exemption ruling letter listing the affiliated tax-exempt organization your organization operates under - For an organization recognized under section 501(c)(3) of the Internal Revenue Code, a copy of the IRS determination letter recognizing the affiliated organization - 3.
+- A group exemption ruling letter listing the affiliated tax-exempt organization your organization operates under - An IRS determination letter recognizing the affiliated organization if you are an organization recognized under section 501(c)(3) of the Internal Revenue Code - 4.
 Minnesota Attorney General Exemption.
 If your organization is exempt from registering with the Minnesota Attorney General's Office, you must explain why.
-For more information, see Minnesota Statute 309.515.

-Use the Grant Workbook to complete the proposal:

-You will need to complete the grant workbook based on the grant that you are applying for.

-4. A completed Grant Workbook.
-You will need your organization's information, including Site Identification Number (SIDN), Electronic Filing Identification Number (EFIN), etc.
+For more information, see Minnesota Statute 309.515. - 5.
+New: You must provide evidence you are filed and current in good standing with the Secretary of State. - 6.
+New: You must provide a written certification that none of your current principals (public officials, board members, or staff with authority to access grant funds) were convicted of a felony financial crime in the last 10 years. - 7.
+A completed Grant Workbook, based on the grant you're applying for.
+You will need your organization's information, including Site Identification Number (SIDN), Electronic Filing Identification Number (EFIN), and other identifying information.